ekolaiti/2022-Sparkify-Predict-Churn/README.md

 For this project a subset of the full dataset is manipulated using Apache Spark in order to engineer features for predicting customer churn.
 The Spark MLlib library is used to build a machine learning model that can work with large datasets, making this project a prototype for applying machine learning techniques to Big Data.
 In the mini dataset the users that churned are a fairly small subset, therefore the F1 score is chosen as the metric to optimise the model.

+## Libraries:
+pyspark sql
+pyspark mllib
+numpy
+pandas
+matplotlib
+searborn
+datetime

 ## Files:
-This repository includes besides this README.md the following files: app -
+This repository includes besides this README.md the following files: notebook |- Sparkify.ipynb, a jupyter notebook that contains the data analysis and modeling steps

-data -
+data |- mini_sparkify_event_data.json, a mini dataset which is a subset of the full 12GB dataset

 ## Instructions:
+Clone the repository and run the jupyter notebook

+## Results:
+I used the ... algorithm and it returned the following best parameters: {'moc__estimator__learning_rate': 1, 'moc__estimator__n_estimators': 100}

 ## Considerations:
-This dataset is imbalanced, the churn label has too few examples of the minority class (label = 1).
-I used the algorithm and it returned the following best parameters: {'moc__estimator__learning_rate': 1, 'moc__estimator__n_estimators': 100}
+This mini dataset that was used to train the model is imbalanced, the churn label has too few examples of the minority class (churn = 1).

 ## Acknowledgments:
 Thank you to Udacity for designing this project.